shakacode/react_on_rails_pro/docs/react-server-components/create-without-ssr.md

 ## Next Steps

-Now that you understand the basics of React Server Components, you can proceed to the next article: [Add Stream and Interactivity to RSC Page](./add-stream-and-interactivity.md) to learn how to enhance your RSC page with streaming capabilities and client-side interactivity.
+Now that you understand the basics of React Server Components, you can proceed to the next article: [Add Streaming and Interactivity to RSC Page](./add-streaming-and-interactivity.md) to learn how to enhance your RSC page with streaming capabilities and client-side interactivity.